 Part of the testing will include a review of your medical history.
 If you’ve had a stroke, for instance, you may have a harder time thinking or talking.
 It will help the neuropsychologist to better understand your challenges if she knows that you’ve had a stroke.Your neuropsychologist will also interview you or someone close to you to learn more about your symptoms.
 She will then decide what tests will be given.

-A technician who works with the neuropsychologist will actually give you the tests.
+A technician who works with the neuropsychologist will typically give you the tests.
 This person is usually a “psychometrist,” a person who is trained to give and score these tests.
 Or the person may be a student working on a doctoral degree in psychology.

 The testing may take 3 to 6 hours.
 It depends on how at ease you are and how quickly you and the technician can go through all the questions.
 You'll get breaks during the session.
 In some cases, you might need to make more than one visit.

 Once the tests are done, the neuropsychologist will go over the results and write a report.
 It will include a diagnosis and suggestions for treatment, if any is needed.